-NMR is a powerful analytical technique, which is used to determine the number, location, and attachment of certain nuclei within molecules.
-The information obtained may be used to determine molecular structure, purity, reaction progress, and kinetics.
+NMR is a powerful analytical technique, which is used to determine the number, location, and attachment of NMR active nuclei within molecules.
+The information obtained may be used to determine molecular structure, purity, reaction progress, kinetics, metabolic products and quantitation.

-The NMR instruments in our facility can routinely detect proton, carbon, fluorine, and phosphorous nuclei of solvated compounds.
+The NMR instruments in our facility routinely analyze small molecule proton, carbon, fluorine, and phosphorous nuclei of solvated compounds.
+Other nuclei detection are also available.
+Solids, peptides/proteins and large molecule may be sent to NYSBC.

-Mass spectroscopy determines the molecular mass of compounds and their fragments.
-Our API 100 ionizes compounds through electrospray or heated APCI.
-Both techniques provide very gentle ionization of the molecule and usually generate information about the base peak with little fragmentation, which is the usual primary interest of most chemists.
+Mass spectrometry determines the molecular mass of compounds and their fragments.
+Most of our instruments ionize via electrospray or APCI.
+Both techniques provide very gentle ionization of the molecule and often generate information about the base peak with little fragmentation, which is of primary interest for most chemists.
 The facility routinely analyzes compounds up to 6,000 AMU.

-Requests for spectra entail submission of the appropriate request forms (available at the facility) along with the compounds of interest in appropriate containers.
+Send an email to the core head for more information.
+Generally first time requests need to submitted via iLab.
+Further submissions of samples entail submission of the appropriate request forms (available at the facility) along with the compounds of interest in appropriate containers.
+Please find out requirements first before submitting samples.